 KNOW THE FACTS ABOUT THE EXCHANGE.

-- Blue Valley Ranch (“BVR”) and the U.S. Bureau of Land Management (“BLM”) have worked together to create a fair and mutually beneficial land exchange.
-Under the proposed exchange, nine parcels of Federal land managed by BLM totaling 1,489 acres will be traded to BVR in exchange for nine parcels of private land totaling 1,830 acres.
-Before the exchange can be completed BLM must determine that the exchange is in the public interest, and appraisals prepared by the Federal government must show that the value of the exchange parcels are approximately equal.
+Blue Valley Ranch (“BVR”) and the U.S. Bureau of Land Management (“BLM”) have worked together to create a fair and mutually beneficial land exchange.
+Under the proposed exchange, nine parcels of Federal land managed by BLM totaling 1,489 acres will be traded to BVR in exchange for nine parcels of private land totaling 1,830 acres to be conveyed to the public.

-- Creation of the Confluence Recreation Area that will include a picnic area, walking trails, a take-out for river floaters, wheelchair-accessible fishing access and significant fishery habitat enhancements to this stretch of the Blue River near its confluence with the Colorado River.
+- Creation of the Confluence Recreation Area that will include a picnic area, walking trails, a take-out for river floaters, wheelchair-accessible fishing access and significant fishery habitat enhancements to this stretch of the Blue River.

-- Development of a seasonal take-out and rest stop at Spring Creek Road Bridge.
+- Improvement of the seasonal take-out and rest stop at the Spring Creek Road Bridge.

-- Blue Valley Ranch has an excellent record for conservation and wildlife management.
-Wildlife and conservation practices on the ranch have resulted in improved bird, fish and big game habitat on the ranch and land adjacent to the ranch.
+Blue Valley Ranch has an excellent record for conservation and wildlife management.
+Wildlife and conservation practices on the ranch have resulted in improved stream and big game habitat, and sage grouse priority habitat on the ranch and land adjacent to the ranch.

 Blue Valley Ranch is dedicated to preserving the open space and vistas of the Lower Blue Valley.
 There are no plans to develop any portion of the ranch, including the parcels added through the exchange.
-The ranch is committed to maintaining the property in its natural state as a working ranch and as wildlife habitat.
+Blue Valley Ranch is committed to maintaining the property in its natural state as a working ranch and as wildlife habitat.
 The mission of Blue Valley Ranch is agriculture and conservation.

-- For more than 20 years, Blue Valley Ranch has worked hard to be a good neighbor and make a positive impact on Grand and Summit Counties.
+For more than 20 years, Blue Valley Ranch has worked hard to be a good neighbor and make a positive impact on Grand and Summit Counties.
 The Ranch has approached the BLM land exchange with the same philosophy.
-As in previous projects, BVR is committed to a positive outcome that represents the shared values of the greater community.
-As an example, this philosophy was represented by the instrumental role the Blue Valley Ranch played in the State Highway 9, Colorado River South Wildlife and Safety Improvement Project.
-Work on that exciting project will be completed in 2016.
+As in previous projects, BVR is committed to a positive outcome for both parties that represents the shared values of the greater community.
+For example, the Ranch’s conservation and community involvement philosophy was demonstrated by the instrumental role it played in completing the State Highway 9, Colorado River South Wildlife and Safety Improvement Project, which has dramatically reduced the number of vehicle and wildlife incidents on the road.

 BLUE VALLEY RANCH PARCEL VIEW